vmware-tanzu/cartographer/examples/README.md

 "at rest".

-When Cartographer runs these examples in testing, we use [the following overlay](../hack/overlays/remove-resource-requests-from-deployments.yaml) to remove these requests.
+When Cartographer runs these examples in testing, we use [this overlay](../hack/overlays/remove-resource-requests-from-deployments.yaml) to remove these requests.